surprisetalk/croak/README.md

 The `[` operator returns `[` until it receives the `]` operator, which is a function that takes no values.

-After it accepts its stop character, `[`, it returns an array of all the things that were passed into it.
+After it accepts its stop character, `]`, it returns an array of all the things that were passed into it.

+    ≔ myArray
+      [ 1 2 3 ]

+Inline arrays are not recommended in plain-text environments.
+Without underlined grouping, you'll likely want to put your arrays in their own definitions.

 BUG: we may have to break, and use lisp-style argument lists.
 BUG: i.e. functions may have to accept all their arguments at once, to get around the stop character problem
 BUG: this misses some mathematical elegance, but it will likely be easier to write

+TODO: underlines may actually serve as a good way to group by syntax, arrays, tuples, and sets.
+I think it would be easier to write, but harder to type.
+This seems like a worthy trade-off.
+TODO: if they want to group things in a text editor, they can use indentation and definitions.
+NO PRECEDENCE

 ## HYPEROPERATORS